Skip to content

 Then I opened the front door.

 Console tables live in these pressure zones.
 Entryway.
 Hallway.
 Behind the sofa.
 That stretch between the living room and dining room where everyone cuts through.
 They’re never isolated pieces.
-They’re in the way.
-Or they’re working beautifully.
+They’re in the way, or they’re working beautifully.

 There’s no in-between.